Logout

 Making Residential V2G Work in Practice: Turning a First Installation into a Repeatable Utility Process

-Learn how SDG&E launched a residential bidirectional EV charger installation, using a Wallbox Quasar 2 + 2025 Kia EV9, with a goal of overcoming historic challenges including slow interconnection and permitting processes not designed for V2G.
-The utility and vendor mapped a replicable pathway for future residential V2G projects and will share their blueprint documenting permitting and interconnection workflows, required utility teams, customer prerequisites, and common constraints that limit installation eligibility.
+Learn how SDG&E supported a residential bidirectional EV charger installation coordinated by The Mobility House, using a Wallbox Quasar 2 + 2025 Kia EV9.
+This partnership focused on working through complicated interconnection and permitting processes not originally designed for scaling V2G in the field.
+The utility and vendor will share their experiences and lessons learned, including replicable pathways for future residential V2G projects, permitting and interconnection workflows, required utility teams, critical stakeholders, customer prerequisites, and common constraints that limit installation eligibility.

 Nick Fiore